 There are many sewing machines with low prices, but many of them lack the functionality that make daily sewing easier.
-Here is our list of the top three bargains, for the frugal enthusiasts.
+Here is our list of the top three sewing machine bargains, for the frugal sewing enthusiasts.

 First, take a quick look at our current most popular recommendations:

 - “You will get your money’s worth and more!”

 25 Year Warranty